openshift-kni/cluster-group-upgrades-operator/docs/backup-recovery/README.md

   - A set of clusters to be upgraded
   - The need for resource backup
 - User applies the TALO CR to the hub cluster at the beginning of the maintenance window
 - TALO checks the backup requirement in the TALO CR.
-If required, deploys a backup workload on the designated spoke.
+If required, deploys a backup workload on the designated spoke when enable field is set to true.

 ### States ###